LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### Prepare the LLMs

-In order to run the test for OpenAI LLMs, one must set the openai `api_base` and his/her `api_key` in the provided script.
+In order to run the test for OpenAI LLMs, the openai `api_base` and `api_key` must be configured in the provided script.
-In addition, the script also support open-sourced LLMs, e.g., Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.
-Those models can be installed via [huggingface🤗](https://huggingface.co/models), and the relative paths in the code should be set for running the test.
+The script also supports open-source LLMs, e.g., Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.
+These models can be installed via [huggingface🤗](https://huggingface.co/models), and the relative paths in the code should be set before running the test.

 #### Run the test